sboulema/CodeNav/README.md

 - Sort by file order or by name
 - Toggle visibility by double-clicking the splitter bar
 - Dark theme support
-- Show as an editor margin (left side / right side / hidden)
+- Show as an editor margin (left side / right side / top side / hidden)
 - Show as a separate toolwindow (View -> Other Windows -> CodeNav)
 - Filter items by kind (method, property), access (public, private), name and bookmark
 - Cursor position will be reflected by highlighting the current method in the list